TEAM-Data-Engineers/CHCHFR-Docs/README.md

 ---

 ![Video](./images/v1.gif) ![Video](./images/v2.gif)
-> **Figure 5**: The screenshots are taken from the mobile application, which is the frontend of the project.
+> **Figure 5**: The screenshots are taken from the mobile application, which is the front end of the project.
 ---

 ![Project Management](./images/ProjectManagement.jpg)